VirtualDharm/practice/RevisionNotes/Sql.md

 The ALTER TABLE statement is used to add, delete, or modify columns in an existing table.
 ALTER TABLE Customers
 ADD/DROP/RENAME Email varchar(255);

-Constraints:
-FOREIGN KEY - Prevents actions that would destroy links between tables A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table.
-FOREIGN KEY (PersonID) REFERENCES Persons(PersonID) do practice of foreign key tbhi aayega: https://www.w3schools.com/sql/sql_foreignkey.asp

 CHECK - Ensures that the values in a column satisfies a specific condition CREATE TABLE Persons (